remla2025-team9/operation/docs/continious_experimentation.md

 *   **Primary Hypothesis (H1):** *Displaying the model's confidence score will lead to an **increase** in the overall rate of manual corrections made by users.
 This is anticipated because transparency into the model's certainty (especially when low) will empower users to correct predictions they perceive as inaccurate or weakly supported, which they might have otherwise let pass.*
     *   **Rationale:** When users see that the model itself is not highly confident in a prediction (e.g., "Positive, 60% confidence"), and this prediction mismatches their own assessment, they may feel more justified or encouraged to make a correction.
 While high-confidence scores might deter some corrections, we suspect the effect of low-confidence scores encouraging corrections will be more dominant, leading to a net increase.
 This could ultimately improve the quality of user-validated data.

-*   **Null Hypothesis (H0):** *Displaying the confidence score will have no statistically significant impact on the overall rate of user-initiated manual corrections.*
+*   **Null Hypothesis (H0):** *Displaying the confidence score will have no significant impact on the overall rate of user-initiated manual corrections.*

 ## 5. Metrics for Evaluation